yokoyamatoyou/CSVXLM2/README.md

 ### Remaining Work

-* Integrate the dataclass-based models with these generators.
-* Expand the rule engine to support more complex mappings.
 * Refactor the orchestrator to remove legacy dictionary paths.
 * Add unit tests covering real-world data samples.